Gardening with NATIVE PLANTS has a lot of advantages

 for a good source of nectar and pollen for honey bees and other pollinators.

-royal catchfly, purple prairie clover and others, we will be offering three new cultivars.
-Cardinal Flower
+goldenrod, royal catchfly, purple prairie clover and others, we will be offering about twenty new cultivars.